 Comment (0)

-A perfect and simple rustic cherry tart with a hint of almond extract and a shortcrust pastry that never fails.
+It is a perfect and simple rustic cherry tart with a hint of almond extract and a shortcrust pastry that never fails.
 It is not only delicious but super easy to make!
-Serve warm with your choice of ice cream.
+Please feel free to serve warm with your choice of ice cream.

 Ingredients for the shortcrust pastry: